anthonyrodrigues443/RAG-Noah-Multi-Modal-LLM-Assistant/README.md

 The RAG LLM can also be integrated into websites where the data of the website/institutions is provided as static information and users can access all the essential information at one place.

+## You can test the webapp now !!
+Link For RAG Noah and Noah : https://rag-noah.streamlit.app/ Note - the camera features are not available online as there is no successful module to access live client cam and send the live feed frames to the python code.<br>
+(If you do know how to do it you can dm me on My <a href="https://www.linkedin.com/in/anthonyrodrigues443">LinkedIn</a>)

 # RAG Noah (PDF/Website GPT)

 ## Working of RAG Noah